DarvShubhamS/angular_bootcamp/README.md

 # Advanced Angular Assignement

-- mplement Authguard and navigate to 404 page if user is not authenticated
+- Implement Authguard and navigate to 404 page if user is not authenticated

 - Implement Resolver and show the data on the UI.